-Ian: I've followed Will at www.brokebackpacker.com and Greg over at www.vagabondinglife.com for years.
+Ian: I've followed Will of The Broke Backpacker and Greg with Vagabonding Life for years.
 They have great tips on destinations and I probably owe them both a beer if we ever meet.
 I have only recently started posting some tweets of our travels on twitter, usually linking to a blog post from our website.
 I get involved in a few groups, one being #SundaySunsets.

 TA: What would be your #1 recommendation for a place to travel in 2019?

 Ian: India -- from the mountains in the north to beaches in the south, India has it all at very cheap prices.
-We have travelled extensively to find a location that's affordable, safe and above all, value for money.
+We have travelled extensively to find a location that's affordable, safe, and--above all--a value for the money.
 We believe that Goa fulfills this ambition, especially South Goa towards the area of Palolem and Patnem.
 These are located one hour and 30 minutes from Dabolin airport.
-We have researched this area and believe for 6 months of the year from November to April, there isn't a better location to set up a base.
+We have researched this area and believe for six months of the year from November to April, there isn't a better location to set up a base.
 Being just a one hour flight from Mumbai airport, and with flights costing around £20, you will be hard pressed to find a better alternative.
 From friendly locals to chilling amongst the palms and an array of foods, this is paradise on the cheap.